 What started as a branch of Alabama State is now its own junior college with 4 campuses.
 Bishop State offers certificate programs and associate degrees in over a dozen areas including welding and air conditioning & refrigeration technology.
 Students can participate in basketball, baseball or softball and a wide variety of activities including choir, band, student government and the Africana club.
 There is no on-campus housing available.

-Affiliated with the AME Church Zion and more than 120 years old, Clinton College offers degree programs designed to prepare students to transfer to a four-year college.
+While no longer only a two-year college, Clinton College continues to offer a variety of associate's degree programs designed to prepare students to transfer to a four-year college (or continue on at Clinton).
 Offerings include religious studies, liberal arts and early childhood development.
-Two bachelor's degree programs are also offered (Religious Studies and Business Administration).
+Bachelor's degree programs are offered in Biology, Religious Studies and Business Administration.
 Mens' and Womens' basketball teams are available as well as several campus activities.
 There is also a football team comprised of students from area colleges.
+Affiliated with the AME Zion Church and more than 120 years old, Clinton College is one of the most affordable colleges in South Carolina.
 On campus housing is available.

 CCC started as a high school in 1924, a junior college course was added in 1949.
 Academic options include technical programs like Collision Repair Technology and culinary arts as well as health science programs (nursing, EMT).
 An Honors College is offered for high achieving students.
 The Tigers compete in 6 sports, including track & field and football.
 Students can choose from dozens of organizations to join including band, Ambassadors and the Baptist Student Union.
 The college choir is well-known and has performed across the country.
 On campus housing is available.